 Cynthia Hatten Unglesbee is a lifelong resident of Carroll County, having graduated from North Carroll High School.
 She received her bachelor's degree from Hood College in 1995 and her law degree from the University of Baltimore School of Law in 1999.
 Cynthia previously held the position of Judicial Clerk to the Honorable Raymond E. Beck, Sr. of the Circuit Court for Carroll County, Maryland.
 Here she gained valuable experience in the working of the Court system and performed legal research and assisted in the writing of judicial opinions.

 Her skills are much sought after and she has extensive experience in litigating domestic and criminal matters.
+Cindy has been named a Maryland Super Lawyer for 2018.
+This is the first year that Cindy has been named a Super Lawyer in the area of Family Law, a recognition that is well deserved.
 Cynthia has been recognized by the American Institute of Attorneys as one of Maryland’s 10 Best Attorneys in the areas of Personal Injury Law, Family Law, and Criminal Law for 2016.
 The American Institute is a third party rating organization recognizing the excellence of attorneys based upon a formal nomination, a high degree of professional achievement, and an impeccable client satisfaction rating.

 Our practice in the area of Family Law includes litigation and the negotiation and preparation of marital settlement and parenting agreements, pre-nuptial agreements, handling all aspects of divorce, child custody and support, child access, alimony, and the division of marital property.